tkzic/WebAudio/README.md

 If you look at the code, you'll notice its practically identical to the original branch.

-Patches are loaded by simulating the DOM events which create the modules, move them to a location, connect the nodes, and set parameters - not necessarily in the sequence they were originally created, but in a slightly more economical (robotic) manner.
+Patches are loaded by firing DOM events which create the modules, move them to a location, connect the nodes, and set parameters - not necessarily in the sequence they were originally created, but in a slightly more economical (robotic) manner.